fastai/fastai_dev/checklink/README.md

 ## Checking the site locally:

+XXX: for faster local check need to test against local jekyll-powered site.
+Checking directly against the filesystem misses a lot of issues.

 Only for `docs.fast.ai` we can do a much faster local system check, since we already have them in the final html form under `./docs` (other sites are based on `.md` files)

 ```